Chronicles & Echoes of Divar Island

-The tour begins by taking the ferry across from Ribander to Divar.
-Our guide and driver will greet you at the ferry point on the Divar side.
-From there we proceed by car to St Mathias Church built in the late 16th century.
-Near here is a hidden underground cave.
+The tour begins by taking the ferry across from Ribandar to Divar.
+From there we proceed by car to St. Mathias Church built in the late 16th century.

 Then we see the extraordinary Our Lady of Candelaria chapel built on the site of an old temple and a little ahead the ancient Saptakoteshwar temple tank.
 From here we proceed to the Naroa ferry and see the wall of an old Fort and the holy bathing site of the Hindus called the Porne Tirth , where 3 rivers meet.

-We head for lunch in a traditional Portuguese house stopping over at a local bakery to see how the local Pav is made.
+We head for a meal in a traditional Portuguese house stopping over at a local bakery to see how the local Pav is made.
 You will get to learn a few Goan recipes from our local chef.

 We take you inside the Piedade Church which is one the finest Baroque Churches in Goa.
 On the way back to the ferry we stop at the bird tree and have a spectacular view of the churches of Old Goa across the river

 Timing: 08:00 AM , 11:00 AM, 03:00 PM